cquinone/Comp_phys/README.md

 * Scalar wave solves the scalar wave equation in a box, using spectral methods, and generates a animation of this.
 Requires fftw.

-* Dynamics.go is a 2-D molecular dynamics simulation in a box using a Lennard Jones potential, a cutt off distance, periodic boundary conditions, and the minimum image convention.
-It outputs a file with the kinetic, potential, and time step.
+* Dynamics.go is a 2-D molecular dynamics simulation in a box using a Lennard Jones potential, a cut-off distance, periodic boundary conditions, and the minimum image convention.
+It outputs a file with tab separated columns of the kinetic and potential energy at each time step.
 Requires input file that has particle number, box size, and all particle starting positions / velocities in x and y.

 * Res.go is a Go program that calculates the 2-D relativistic kinematics resulting from 2 particles colliding.
 Requires draw2d package.